 - Death Claim: It is a kind of claim request made by the nominee/beneficiary on the death of the policyholder.

 - Life assured/insured: Person whose life is insured under the life insurance policy.

 - Policyholder: Person holding the policy.
 The person may and may not be the life insured.

-- Maturity benefit: It is the survivor benefit.
-The money that the policyholder receives at the maturity of the policy, if the insured survives the term period.
+- Maturity benefit: The money that the policyholder receives at the end of the policy term, if the insured survives the policy term.

-- Premium: Amount that policyholder pays to the insurance company to keep the policy active till the maturity of the policy or death of the insured, whichever is earlier.
+- Premium: It is the cost of the insurance.
+In other words, it is the amount that the policyholder pays to the insurance company to keep the policy active till the maturity of the policy or the death of the insured, whichever is earlier.

-- Rider: Additional financial benefits offered by insurance companies to policyholders along with the coverage.
-These riders are chargeable along with the premium amount.
+- Rider: Additional benefits offered by insurance companies to policyholders along with the coverage.
+These are available on payment of extra cost.

-- Surrender value: Amount received by the policyholder if he decides to discontinue the policy before the expiry of the policy.
+- Surrender value: Amount received by the policyholder on discontinuing the policy before the expiry of the policy.
 It is the total premium paid till date minus the surrender charges.

 - Survival benefit: Money received by the policyholder, if the insured survives the term period of the policy.

 Q1.
 How can I pay the premium for my life insurance plans?